kubernetes/enhancements/keps/sig-api-machinery/3617-fine-grained-authz/README.md

 API Server already maintains schema information for all resource types.
 This will be watched to also maintain field <-> permission mappings.

+API Server will be modified to watch UncoveredPermissionSets, to keep a map in memory of these.

 Now we can describe the modifications to API Server: